 - Keep copies of EVERYTHING.
 Especially when it comes to expenses, you’ll want to keep detailed records of everything.
 It’s VERY likely that you’ll be going to court repeatedly.
 The only way you’ll be able to quickly put an end to each new drama when it arises is to have indisputable facts.
 And that’s what the detailed records are—indisputable facts.

 - Assume all communication with a narcissist is risky.
 Whenever you communicate with a narcissist, keep things direct, to the point, and non-confrontational.
 This is the only way to prevent him from using your written or spoken words against you.

 When divorcing a narcissist, you must prepare for war.
 You will face many battles because a narcissist wants to destroy you at virtually any cost.

 But when you understand more about a narcissist’s profile (what you can and cannot expect from him) and begin to value your own self-worth—getting the full support you need and deserve—you will eventually have the peaceful life you’re looking for, the life you were meant to live.

 SAS women are those amazing ladies you meet who are entirely committed to navigating divorce—on their own terms.
-If you are considering or dealing with divorce, you are invited to experience SAS for Women firsthand and schedule your free, 45-minute, private consultation.
+If you are considering or dealing with divorce, you are invited to experience SAS for Women firsthand and schedule your FREE 15–minute consultation.
 Whether you work further with us or not, we’ll help you understand what your next, black and white steps are for walking into your brave unknown—with compassion and integrity.

 * SAS for Women fully recognizes same-sex and common-law marriages.
 But for the sake of simplicity in this article, we refer to your spouse or mate as “he,” “him,” or your “husband.”